asifr/presskit/README.md

 pip install presskit
 ```

-or you can use Astral's uv to install presskit as a tool:
+Or you can use [Astral's uv](https://docs.astral.sh/uv/) Python package manager to install Presskit as a self-contained tool so it can be run from the command line without needing to activate a virtual environment:

 ```bash
 uv tool install presskit